 Because of Arkansas diverse landscape, tourism is a major industry in Arkansas.
 "Travel and tourism expenditures in Arkansas amount to more than $3.9 billion each year, contributing more than $300 million in state and local taxes.
 Annual visitation exceeds 19.9 million travelers, providing direct employment for some 57,600 Arkansans," according to arkansas.com.

 Arkansas has six national parks.
 Hot springs, 13 major lakes and 2.6 million acres of national forests exist within the borders of Arkansas, giving international students in Arkansas plenty of outdoor activities to do.

 Although much of the state is rural, as agriculture was the major industry of Arkansas in the past, population centers exist in Little Rock-North Little Rock, Conway Ft.
 Smith, Pine Bluff, and Jonesboro.
 The towns of Fayetteville, Springdale, Rogers, and Bentonville form an almost unbroken complex of development in the northwest corner of the state, according to arkansas.com.

 Arkansas is considered part of the South.
 The southern influence can be seen in architecture of some of its historical buildings such as the Old State House in Little Rock, which was built during the antebellum period.
 Construction started in 1833 and was completed about 10 years later, at a cost of $125,000.

 The Old State House is now a museum and was the venue for President Bill Clinton's 1992 and 1996 election-night celebrations.

-For more information about study in Arkansas, and to contact them for free for further information, please visit the Study in the USA School Search.
+For more information and to search schools to study in Arkansas, and to contact them for free for further information, please visit the Study in the USA School Search.